-The Coronavirus has changed lives worldwide in the past two years.
+The Coronavirus has changed lives worldwide in the past years.
 Germany was and still is affected, like many other countries.
 Here we have summarised the most important facts for you and where to find further information.

 On the website of the you can find daily updated information and recommendations on handling the Coronavirus.
 It also includes information regarding the protection from infection and tips for domestic quarantine.